unoplatform/uno.extensions/doc/Overview/PropertySelector/concept.md

 }
 ```

-You can do something like:
+You can allow the following usage:
 ```
 var current = new Movie(0);
 var updated = Math.Increment(current, m => m.Likes);